 \subsection{Scaling and ansatz}

 As we have just seen, only the case $\alpha=\frac{4}{n+3}$ yields exact self-similar solutions to \eqref{tfe_classical_fixed}.
-For $\alpha\ne \frac{4}{n+3}$, we may nevertheless look at quasi-self-similar solutions, which are expected to describe the large-time asymptotics of generic ones. \ch{As mentioned in \S \ref{ss:goals}, this method has been applied to thin-film equations for related asymptotic studies \cite{AG1,BDDG}}.
+For $\alpha\ne \frac{4}{n+3}$, we may nevertheless \ch{consider} quasi-self-similar solutions, which are expected to describe the large-time asymptotics of generic ones. \ch{As mentioned in \S \ref{ss:goals}, this method has been applied to thin-film equations for related asymptotic studies \cite{AG1,BDDG}}.
 Quasi-self-similar solutions are characterized by ignoring the explicit dependence of $H$ on time in \eqref{tfe_classical_fixed}, that is, the term $\partial_t H$ is dropped while the dependence on time through $s$ is retained.
 We may then integrate \eqref{tfe_classical_1_fixed} using the boundary conditions \eqref{tfe_classical_2_fixed}, \eqref{tfe_classical_4_fixed}, and $\verti{\dot s} < \infty$.
 Recalling also \eqref{tfe_classical_34_fixed}, this yields

 where in view of \eqref{D=1} we have assumed without loss of generality $D=1$.
 The free boundary condition \eqref{app_tfe_34} suggests that for $t\gg 1$, i.e. $s\gg 1$, the solution is